+The following table describes compensation for Directors for the financial year ended December 31, 2023.

-- (1) Effective August 20, 2019, Mr. Cockwell has abstained from collecting fees. - (2) Ms. Oldfield was the Chair of the CNCG Committee and lead Director during the financial year ended December 31, 2022 and therefore received additional compensation of \$6,000. - (3) Mr. Robertson was the Chair of the Audit Committee during the financial year ended December 31, 2022 and therefore received additional compensation of \$3,000. - (4) As President and Chief Executive Officer, Mr. Sheparski does not receive additional compensation as a Director.
+(1) Effective August 20, 2019, Mr. Cockwell has abstained from collecting fees.

+(2) Ms. Oldfield was the Chair of the CNCG Committee and lead Director during the financial year ended December 31, 2023 and therefore received additional compensation of \$6,000.

+(3) Mr. Robertson was the Chair of the Audit Committee during the financial year ended December 31, 2023 and therefore received additional compensation of \$3,000.

+(4) As President and Chief Executive Officer, Mr. Sheparski does not receive additional compensation as a Director.

 The Directors were paid such reasonable remuneration for their services as the Board determined from time to time.
-In 2022, Director compensation was equal to \$50,000 per Director for the year.
+In 2023, Director compensation was equal to \$50,000 per Director for the year.
 The Chair of each standing committee of the Board and the lead Director received additional compensation of \$3,000 per year.
 The Directors were also entitled to reimbursement for reasonable traveling and other expenses properly incurred by them in attending meetings of the Board, or any committee thereof, or in connection with their services as Directors.
 Going forward, the Board shall determine the reasonable remuneration for Director services rendered to the Corporation.